 Figure 4a Complex Systems, Cellular Automata, Complexity Science Ngram

-Earlier scientists with quite important contributions less often credited were the early the economists Jevons (1872, 1885) and Keynes (1935).
-That they developed their own highly useful theories from observation, not abstract theory, seeing the workings of economies based on design principles they observed in natural systems and in how businesses and society’s really work.
-Some of their easily validated major advances in systems science are still not incorporated in today’s complexity science, apparently due to their differing learning methods.
-Keynes, for example, noted that growing financial investment would need to end for the economy to become sustainable (ch 16; Keynes 1935; Boulding 1962), and Jevons observed that improving resource use efficiency generally accelerated not reduced its use (Jevons 1885; Polimeni 2008).
+Less known earlier scientists with quite important contributions are were the early economists Jevons (1872, 1885) and Keynes (1935).
+Their highly useful findings were not derived from abstract theory, but developed from observation, of the workings of economies they observed and from reasoning of how businesses and societies really work.
+My view is that some of their neglected findings would be important to today’s complex systems science and easily validated, but remain neglected for not having been derived from abstract theoretical methods.
+Keynes, for example, noted that compound financial investment would need to end for the economy to stabilize at its limits to growth (ch 16; Keynes 1935; Boulding 1962), and Jevons observed that improving resource use efficiency generally accelerated not decelerated their rates of depletion (Jevons 1885; Polimeni 2008).

-Developments in ecology also contributed to advanced systems-thinking, ecologists like Odum (1983) and Gunderson & Holling (2001) are most known for their ways of representing natural systems with computer models.
-They modeled ecologies as economies of nature, with added evolutionary variables for representing ecologies as learning systems.
-Today the focus of interest of in ecology is the complex conditions of ecologies under duress, and understanding the complex system property called “resilience” (Walker & Holling 2004).
-Others such as Ulanowitz (2009) take a more analytical approach, demonstrating that there is a natural balance between efficiency and resilience in complex systems, with clear natural limits.
+Developments in ecology also contributed to advanced systems-thinking, ecologists like Odum (1983) and Gunderson & Holling (2001) are best known to systems sciences for their ways of representing natural systems with computer models.
+They modeled ecologies as economies of nature, adding evolutionary variables for representing ecologies as learning systems.
+Today the focus of interest in ecology has turned for evident reason to the complex conditions of ecological distress; understanding the complex system property called “resilience” by Walker & Holling (2004) among many others.
+Others such as Ulanowitz (2009) take a more analytical approach, demonstrating an increasing pressure on ecosystems results in an inverse relationship between efficiency and resilience, with clear natural limits.

-Directions in Scientific System-Making
+Patterns of Scientific System-Making

-Scientific practices for creating and working on and with complex systems in business and natural environments also emerged in the 1940’s with Lewin’s concept of “Action Research” 1947).
-As widening interest from the social and business management sciences it followed a path nominally parallel but separate from the systems-thinking of the so called “hard sciences”.
-At the point when Churchman (1979) began emphasizing the use of natural language terms for discussing organizations (rather than abstractions), Checkland then proposed (1981) a “soft systems methodology” (SSM), making a clean break from the hard sciences and their systems engineering approach.
-SSM focuses on facilitating organizational transformations guided by a process of inquiry into the world’s complexity that is itself a system for exploratory learning.